roadkillgto/madaar-discovery/README.md

 **Team Members:**

-- Mohamed Elbashir — Project planning, engineering feasibility, and presentation
+- Mohamed Elbashir — Engineering feasibility, project planning, and presentation
-- Mohamed Aymen — Prototype, website flow, and data structure
+- Mohamed Aymen — Website prototype, data structure, and user flow
-- Shahmir Khan — Documentation, financial plan, validation, and demo video
+- Shahmir Khan — Documentation, validation, financial plan, and demo video

 ---

 ## Final Statement

 Mada'ar connects Al Qua'a’s camel farming community with its stargazing potential.
-It is simple, low-cost, and designed around the reality that some residents may not be comfortable with technology.

 It is not just a tourism website.
-It is a rural opportunity platform that helps local residents benefit from stargazing tourism while protecting the safety, culture, and dark-sky environment of Al Qua'a.
+It is a rural opportunity platform that helps local residents benefit from safe, low-impact stargazing tourism while protecting the dark-sky environment and supporting visitors in a weak-signal rural setting.